 In short, Kendrick affirms that his privates “ain’t free”, which also means that they have a price … a price Uncle Sam can easily afford.

-Appropriately enough, the following song is King Kunta, the most radio-friendly song of the album.
+Appropriately enough, the following song is King Kunta, the most radio-friendly song on the album.
 On a clean, dancy beat, Kendrick celebrates being on top of the rap game, even boasting that he destroyed the careers of subpar rappers.
 The title of the song refers to Kunta Kinte, the slave who got his foot chopped off for attempting to escape slavery.
 Adding “King” to Kunta’s name turns the slave into a King – Kendrick on top of the music industry.

 The next songs describe effects of celebrity, mainly isolation.
 In Institutionalized, Kendrick invites his neighborhood homies to attend the BET awards.
-When he learns that they are actually plotting to rob some of rich celebrities present at the awards, he realizes that he cannot associate with them anymore.
+When he learns that they are actually plotting to rob some of the rich celebrities present at the awards, he realizes that he cannot associate with them anymore.
 The second verse is told from the perspective of the homies who cannot stand idly by while riches are flaunted in front of them.

 In These Walls, Kendrick indulges in one of the benefits of stardom: Sex with groupies who are impressed by his celebrity status.
 Playing on the expression “if these walls could talk”, the song actually refers to vaginal walls as Kendrick penetrates them.
 In the third verse, the song takes an unexpected turn: Kendrick reveals that he is sleeping with the “baby mama” of one of his enemies who is incarcerated.
-The apparently sexy song therefore turns into a cruel tale of revenge where the fleshy walls of physical pleasure turn into the concrete walls of a prison cell.
+The apparently sexy song, therefore, turns into a cruel tale of revenge where the fleshy walls of physical pleasure turn into the concrete walls of a prison cell.

 Kendrick is also however in his own prison: Between the four walls of a hotel room.
 As we hear Kendrick literally screaming inside a hotel room, the song u begins.
 Easily the most depressing song of the album, Kendrick talks to himself in the third person, hating what he’s turned into.